-A series of sensory drama games based on the essence of Shakespeare, created by Kelly Hunter MBE, for people with autism.
+A series of sensory drama games based on the essence of Shakespeare, created by Kelly Hunter MBE, for autistic individuals and their families.

-In 2001 I had been an actor at the RSC for some time.
-I was playing big roles in Stratford upon Avon and London.
-I was increasingly at odds with the status quo.
-I knew that Shakespeare’s plays have four keys words running through them – eyes, mind reason and love – creating a poetry of the seeing brain and the loving eye.
+In 2001 I had been an actor at the RSC for some time and I was increasingly at odds with the status quo.
+I knew that Shakespeare’s plays have four keywords running through them – eyes, mind reason and love – creating a poetry of the ‘seeing brain’ and the ‘loving eye’.
 I knew there is a mystery in his iambic rhythms that sent me almost crazy.
 I found that these things were barely of interest to anyone I was working with at the time in Stratford.
 I was not the person I wanted to be.

 I did play with those children.
-For an hour once a week, every week for three years and little by little they taught me how to teach them.
+For an hour once a week, every week for three years and little by little they taught me how to play with them.
 I never missed one session.
-They struggled with making eye contact and they struggled with articulating their thoughts and feelings.
-I focused on alleviating these struggles through directly using moments in the plays that spoke to me as genius; where-in Shakespeare invented his loving eye and his seeing brain.
-The rhythms of the iambic became a soothing means of transition at the beginning and end of every session where the “extended panic attack” – so deeply felt within someone with autism – seemingly became calmed.
+Some struggled to make eye contact, and some struggled with articulating their thoughts and feelings.
+I focused on alleviating these struggles through creating games, which were short, fun, and easily repeatable, requiring only the human voice and body and another person to play with.
+These sensory games derive from moments in Shakespeare’s plays where he invented his ‘loving eye’ and his ‘seeing brain’.
+Moments of genius.
+The rhythms of the iambic became a soothing means of transition, with the collective repetition of heartbeats at the beginning and end of every session.
+During these “Heartbeat Circles” everyone involved seemed to become calmer.

 “For me – working in a special school – there is so much material here that is of huge benefit to children who struggle with social interaction.
 This should be on the shelf of every SEN teacher as there are activities here that would work on many levels for children both verbal and non-verbal, ASD or not.”